amad00r/sisc-von-neumann/README.md

 ## example of usage

-Imagine this scenario, you are studying for an IC exam and there's this question which asks you to give a program in SISA and hexadecimal instructions which takes a whole number from the input and writes its absolute value in the output.
+Imagine this scenario: you are studying for an IC exam and you are asked to write a program in SISA and translate it to hexadecimal instructions.
+It must take a whole number as input and write its absolute value as output.

-When you have finished thinking about the implementation of the problem, writing down in paper the instructions, and its translation into hexadecimal, it is the perfect time for using this tool.
+When you have finished thinking about the implementation of the problem, writing down in paper the instructions, and doing its translation into hexadecimal, it is the perfect time for using this tool.

 ### 1. writing the program